gvwilson/sdxpy/src/viewer/index.md

 the application as a whole;
 our program will then create one instance of this class, which will own the window and cursor.
-The trick to making this work is to take advantage of the fact that if an object has a method named `__call__`, that method will be invoked when the object is "called" as if it were a function:
+The trick to making this work is to take advantage of one of the [%i "protocol" "protocols" %] introduced in [%x protocols %]: if an object has a method named `__call__`, that method will be invoked when the object is "called" as if it were a function:

 [% inc pat="call_example.*" fill="py out" %]

-Since the `MainApp` class below defines this method, we can fool `curses.wrapper` into believing that we have given it the single-argument function it needs:
+Since the `MainApp` class below defines `__call__`, `curses.wrapper` believes we have given it the single-argument function it needs:

 [% inc file="main_app.py" keep="main" %]